The Early Cricket Library

 An early book of cricket history.
 A precursor to the next item.

-One brief chapter of this book, John Bowyer Smokes a Pipe with me, can be found here.
-Well worth reading for the insight it gives into late Eighteenth Century cricket.
+One brief chapter of this book, John Bowyer Smokes a Pipe with me, is well worth reading for the insight it gives into late Eighteenth Century cricket.

 The Game of Cricket – Frederick Gale (1871)